-- Faults in the manufacturing or production of the product
+- A fault in the manufacturing or production of a product

-For example, the plastic casing for the wires of a computer power adapter are not put together tightly enough, meaning they can come loose exposing internal circuits and cause an electric shock.
+For example, the plastic casing of a power adapter is not put together tightly enough, electrical wires become exposed, causing electric shock.

-- Defects in the design of the product
+- A defect in the design of the product

-- Defective warnings, instructions or labelling of the product
+Defective warnings, instructions or labeling of the product